Bala Bala Sese

 Bala Bala Sese is a Ugandan film directed by Lukyamuzi Bashir based upon a screenplay by Usama Mukwaya, starring Michael Kasaija, Natasha Sinayobye, Raymond Rushabiro, Ismael Ssesanga, Fiona Birungi, Ashraf Ssemwogerere and Ddungu Jabal.
-It's the director's, writer's and producers' debut feature film.
+It is the director's, writer's and producers' debut feature film.

 Plot

-A boyfriend's battle for love through perseverance.
-In the outskirts of Sese Island, John (Michael Kasaija) is madly in love with Maggie and both are willing to take their love forward.
-Facing abuses and harassment by malicious Maggie’s father Kasirivu (Raymond Rushabiro), John, helped by his young brother Alex (Ssesanga Ismael) is determined to take in all but to retain the love of his life especially when he finds out that he has a contender village tycoon (Jabal Dungu) who is also lining up for Maggie (Natasha Sinayobye).
+The film tells of a boyfriend's battle for love through perseverance.
+In the outskirts of Sese Island, John (Michael Kasaija) is madly in love with Maggie (Natasha Sinayobye), and both are willing to take their love forward.
+Facing abuse and harassment by malicious Maggie’s father Kasirivu (Raymond Rushabiro), John, helped by his young brother Alex (Ssesanga Ismael), is determined to retain the love of his life, especially when he finds out that he has a contender village tycoon (Jabal Dungu) who is also lining up for Maggie.